polygoncoin/Microservices/README.md

       }
     }
 ```
-*   Request - 3: Array of payload
+*   Request - 3: Array of payload and arrays of module1

 ```
     {"Payload":